kippesikgithub/hass_cards/README.md

 # hass_cards
 These room cards can easily be inserted into grid cards.
-You need the vertical stack in card from hacs
+You need the "vertical stack in card" AND "card mod" from hacs.
 You need the card mod from hacs

 # Person Card